-Several of the recipes were fun but I am most excited about two discoveries: vegan Nigiri (Nigiri is the kind where there’s a hunk of “fish” on top of a ball of rice wrapped with a thin strip of nori) and vegan California roll!
-The California roll was definitely my favorite type of sushi, and I know it’s pretty popular amongst a lot of people who can’t quite work themselves up to whole hunks of raw fish, so I definitely missed it once I stopped eating fish.
-For those of you who are unfamiliar, it’s usually made of a piece of imitation crab (and “imitation” does not mean it’s fake meat, it just means it’s whitefish pretending to be crab), a piece of avocado, and sometimes a bit of cucumber wrapped in a roll of rice and sushi seaweed (nori).
+Half the joy of sushi is how pretty it can all look on the plate, and the veggie options are usually just kind of boring and green.
+This sushi is seriously not green.
+Here we have vegan Nigiri (Nigiri is the kind where there’s a hunk of “fish” on top of a ball of rice wrapped with a thin strip of nori) and vegan California roll!
+For those of you who are unfamiliar, California rolls are usually made of a piece of imitation crab (and “imitation” does not mean it’s fake meat, it just means it’s whitefish pretending to be crab), a piece of avocado, and sometimes a bit of cucumber wrapped in a roll of rice and sushi seaweed (nori).
+These vegan sushi rolls top those by a LOT.
+You will not be missing fish here for one second!

 California and Teriyaki Tofu Sushi [Vegan]